CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/cancel-task/cancel-all-tasks-block-2.md

 ### Cancel a list of running Tasks

-This example will cancel the executions of all [Tasks][Tasks Property] in a list; the list contains two [IExecutionTasks][IExecutionTask] that represent the asynchronous executions of another flow.
-Both [IExecutionTasks][IExecutionTask] represent a flow that waits for 5 seconds then sets the output variable `ResultVariable` to `"ResultValue"`.
-The [CancelAllTasks][] block begins execution 1 second after the asynchronous flows have started, so the flows get cancelled before the `ResultVariable` are set.
+This example will cancel the executions of all tasks in a list; the list contains two [IExecutionTasks][IExecutionTask] that represent asynchronous executions of another flow.
+Both [IExecutionTasks][IExecutionTask] represent a flow that waits for 5 seconds then sets an output variable `ResultVariable` to `"ResultValue"`.
+The [Cancel All Tasks Block][CancelAllTasks] block begins execution 1 second after the asynchronous flows have started, so the flows get cancelled before the `ResultVariable` are set.

 When the [Cancel All Tasks Block][CancelAllTasks] begins, the [IExecutionTasks][IExecutionTask] will have the following properties: